ilyasofficial1617/bitfusion-nodeodm/README.md

 # build the image locally
-docker build -t nodeodmbitfusion -f Dockerfile.gpu.bitfusion
+docker build -t nodeodmbitfusion -f Dockerfile.gpu.bitfusion .

 # run it with existing nodeodm network
 # repeat this with different name but the same network
-docker run -d nodeodmbitfusion --rm --name nodeodmbf1 --network="webodm_default"
+docker run -d --name nodebf1 --rm --network="webodm_default" nodeodmbitfusion
-# inside WebODM, add more node, nodeodmbf1:4000
+# inside WebODM, add more node, nodebf1:4000

 # alternatively, this expose port to all, perfect for debugging
 # left port is the outside port, the right side is for the app